Steinbeck40/12-team-playoff/README.md

    <img src="https://user-images.githubusercontent.com/81776788/140660426-75184642-ac50-4e2a-ab32-ba16ae209eab.PNG" width="499" height="350">
 </p>

 Do keep in mind that the conference affiliations are reflective of what they would have been for that particular season and not what the present-day affiliations are.
+Lastly, if you would like to understand why the teams were seeded the way they were, check out the "Selection and Seeding Rules" tab.